 In order to write a good application, it is wise to think about the reasons why you want to go to this course/city/country, what you want to gain from the course, and what the purpose of the course is.
-Having a look at the Survival Guide is reccomended, as it might give you some good clues regarding the course and the people arranging the course.
-Remember that the LBG might be reading through tens (sometimes hundreds) of application – so try to make your application stand out!
+Having a look at the Survival Guide is recommended, as it might give you some good clues regarding the course and the people arranging it.
+Remember that the LBG might be reading through tens (sometimes hundreds) of applications – so try to make your application stand out!

 Further, you must answer the questions given in the application text.
 There are 3 in total, 2 concerning the topic of the course and 1 random (allowing you to give an extra funny answer).